zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-google.md

 Truth, the other is empty, this vision is understanding, the desert of vision, evil Tingling, concussion, blindness, distress, annoyance, inflammation With, not to disappoint.
 Not for the sake of cure.
 Not for special feeling.
 Not for the sake of appeasement.
-It is not for the sake of understanding, it is for the sake of nirvana I do not take views, I do not consult.
+It is not for the sake of understanding, it is for the sake of Nibbana I do not take views, I do not consult.
 Should not be taken again.
 Should not be consulted, Should not be entered.
 Again the world is ugly, the world has an end, the world is an end Otherwise, that life is that body, and that life is another body.
 The animal is dead